Electret microphone: Types

-Unlike other condenser microphones, electret types require no polarizing voltage, but they normally contain an integrated preamplifier, which does require a small amount of power (often incorrectly called polarizing power or bias).
+Electret microphones require no polarizing voltage unlike other condenser microphones, but normally contain an integrated preamplifier which requires a small amount of power (often incorrectly called polarizing power or bias).
 This preamp is frequently phantom powered in sound reinforcement and studio applications.
 Other types include a 1.5 V battery in the microphone housing, which is often left permanently connected as the current drain is usually very small.